dijeesh/sonarqube-docker/README.md

 # sonarqube-docker

-Setup and run Sonarqube with Postgres backend using docker-compose
+Setup and run Sonarqube with Postgres backend and Nginx reverse proxy using docker-compose

 ### Steps